tsbertalan/CarND-MPC-Project/README.md

 5. Request MPC solution (d, a).

-Computing MPC solution (and the projected solution) in vehicle coordinates helps to avoid singularities--i.e., for short-time projections, we can be reasonably certain that y will be a function of x (where x is now defined as the forward direction of the car's initial point, and positive y extends to the car's left).
+Computing MPC solution (and the projected solution) in vehicle coordinates helps to avoid singularities -- i.e., for short-time projections, we can be reasonably certain that y will be a function of x (where x is now defined as the forward direction of the car's initial point, and positive y extends to the car's left).